Edmonton’s Leading Disability Service Organization

 • A Disability Services worker assesses:

-• Skills learned and applied in daily life
+• skills learned and applied in daily life, including potential for vocational training and employment opportunities.

 • Abilities in housekeeping, social skills, hygiene, decision-making, and safety